tomjoht/tomjoht.github.io/pages/academics/academic-post-guidelines.md

 ---
 layout: page
-title: Guidelines for academic conversation posts, guest posts, and podcasts
+title: Guidelines for academic guest posts and podcasts
 permalink: /academic-post-guidelines/
 status: publish
 type: page
 published: true
 ---

 As part of my [Academic/Practitioner Conversations project](/academic-practitioner-project/), I'm highlighting research published by academics and blending spaces where practitioners and academics interact.
-I'm doing this by inviting academics to engage in [conversation posts](#conversations), [guest posts](#guest_posts), and [podcasts](#podcasts).
-The following sections provide more details about these posts.
+I'm doing this by inviting academics to engage in writing guest posts or participating in podcasts.

-## Conversation posts {#conversations}

-This is my favorite type of post because, more than anything else, it facilitates a deep conversation.
-For a conversation post, I usually read one of your articles and ask a series of questions.
-I'll often excerpt a passage and then ask you to explain the approach or position in light of this or that concern.

-I share these passages with you in a Google doc, and then you can respond at the timeline you set.
-When you're finished, I publish the conversation.

-Here's an example of a [conversations post with Carlos Evia](https://idratherbewriting.com/2018/07/23/adventures-of-techie-academic-conversation-with-carlos-evia/).
+* TOC
+{:toc}

 ## Guest posts {#guest_posts}